MatchPoints 2026: Parallel Sessions

 Bonnie Averbuch, postdoc, Department of Agroecology, Aarhus University:

-A resilience perspective to the transformation of food systems
+A resilience perspective on the transformation of food systems

 Dan Kristian Kristensen, Sustainability Consultant, Aarhus Kommune:

-Food System resilience in the context of city-regions: Insights from the Aarhus Living Lab in the FoodCLIC project
+Food system resilience in the context of city regions: Insights from the Aarhus Living Lab as part of the FoodCLIC project

 Trust in a Digital Society